 Pale lemon color with stone, citrus and tropical fruit aromas and herb floral scents.
 On the palate flavors of apples, grapefruit and pear with lemon citrus and chalky notes.
 Good balance with pleasant lively acidity, medium+ finish ending crisp with mineral, citrus, floral and wet stone nuances. — 3 months ago

 Presented double-blind.
 The wine pours a light straw color with medium viscosity and no signs of particles or gas.
 On the nose, the wine is developing with tart and ripe notes of apple, pear, underripe pineapple, lemon curd, nuts and minerals.
 I felt like there was some deft use of oak.
 On the palate, the wine is dry with medium+, bordering on high acid.
 Confirming the notes from the nose.
 The finish is long and chocked full of minerals.
 My immediate impression was Bourgogne Blanc and I was having a hard time getting away from it.
 So I called Chardonnay, from France, Burgundy, Chassagne-Montrachet with 3-5 years of age.
 Gosh dammit!
 Margaret River strikes again!!!
 Blind, I always seem to call these Chablis or some other high quality white Burg.
 And I adore the Leeuwin Estate Art Series Chardonnays.
 They always impress me.
-Drink now through 2036. — 4 months ago
+Drink now through 2036. — 5 months ago

 The final wine at the First Growth Bordeaux Lunch at the Downs Club last Saturday…. and what a great way to finish a wonderful lineup.
 I recall Apricot and Pear on a palate of profound intensity which delivers on the powerful nose.
 An obviously sweet palate with enough racy acid to keep things interesting and fresh.
 Will last until the late 2030s at least.
-Terrific! — 7 days ago
+Terrific! — a month ago